marshmello61/buildScript/README.md

 * Example: ```. buildScript/build.sh -d sanders -c -l -t --derp```

 ## Needed parameters
-Open build.sh and set the needed parameters for your rom.
+Open variables.conf and set the needed parameters for your rom.
 * **Note**: If you set DEVICE paramater then *do not* use **-d** or **--device** flag.

 * **Note**: If you have not set the TOKEN and CHAT in telegram script,